Dunn-Edwards/lint/README.md

 Made primarily for internal use.

+Currently only works with Rails because it uses Railties.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (in the development/test group):

     gem 'lint'